Arrays and Lists in SQL Server

 The Contenders

-CLR$ADAM Adam Mechanic's CLR function that uses a char array and where he avoids IndexOf.
-For the tests of integer lists, I added a function that returns int, so all conversion to integer are done in C#.
+CLR$ADAM Adam Machanic's CLR function that uses a char array and where he avoids IndexOf.
+For the tests of integer lists, I added a function that returns int, so that the conversion to integer is performed in C#.

 CLR$FIXFixed-length format, implemented with the CLR.